bszwej/scala-3-crash-course/README.md

     - scoping of given/using
     - contextual functions
 4. Opaque types
-5. Union/Intersection types
+5. Union and Intersection types
-6. All the small bits
+6. The small bits
+7. New kinds of types: type lambdas, match types, dependent functions, polymorphic functions (in preparation)
-7. Type class derivation (not ready yet)
+8. Type class derivation (in preparation)
-8. Macros (not ready yet)
+9. Macros (in preparation)